MicrosoftDocs/visualstudio-docs/subscriptions/assign-guid.md

 To perform the export:
 1. Sign in to the [Administration Portal](https://manage.visualstudio.com).
-2. Select the **Export** tab. and the file will download to your local machine.
-The file will include the name of the agreement that contains your user subscriptions, and the date of the export.
+2. Select the **Export** tab.
+A file downloads to your local machine.
+The file includes the name of the agreement that contains your user subscriptions, and the date of the export.
 > [!div class="mx-imgBorder"]
 > ![Export subscribers](_img/exporting-subscriptions/exporting-subscriptions.png "Screenshot of the manage portal.
 The Export menu is highlighted.")

 ### Identify the GUIDs you want to assign

-If you've used the Export tool before, you'll notice there are new fields in the spreadsheet.
-This information will help you decide which ones you want to assign to users.
+If you've used the Export tool before, notice there are new fields in the spreadsheet.
+This information helps you decide which ones you want to assign to users.

-+ **Subscription Status**: This field will indicate either "assigned" or "unassigned".
-If a subscription has a status of "assigned", it'll also have user information associated with it, such as name, email, etc.
++ **Subscription Status**: This field indicates either "assigned" or "unassigned".
+If a subscription has a status of "assigned", it also has user information associated with it, such as name, email, etc.
-+ **Usage Status**: The usage status will indicate either "new", meaning it has never been assigned to a user, or "used" which indicates it has been assigned to a user at some point.
++ **Usage Status**: The usage status indicates either "new", meaning it has never been assigned to a user, or "used" which indicates it has been assigned to a user at some point.

 You can use the values in these fields along with other information in the spreadsheet to determine which subscriptions you want to assign to individual users.
 You can apply a filter in Excel to help narrow the list by status, subscription level, expiration date, etc.